 AAPG Imperial Barrel Competition

-This year's AAPG IBA 2016 team representing Dalhousie University's Dawson Energy included Maya Soukup, Zachary Feener, Fiona Henderson, Patrick Manion, and Kyle Wittenberg.
+AAPG IBA's 2016 team representing Dalhousie University's Dawson Energy included Maya Soukup, Zachary Feener, Fiona Henderson, Patrick Manion, and Kyle Wittenberg.
 The team placed 3rd in the Canadian competition!
 Way to go team!

 • Teams use high-tech computers and software to evaluate a petroleum geological dataset of 2D and 3D seismic and well logs.
 The goal is to determine the potential prospects for oil and gas exploration.